-- (d) The center shall publish the aggregate primary care baseline expenditures in its annual report. - (e) The center, in consultation with the commission, shall determine the primary care baseline expenditures for individual health care entities and shall report to each health care entity its respective baseline expenditures annually, by October 1.
+- (d) The center shall publish the aggregate primary care baseline expenditures in its annual report. - (e) The center, in consultation with the commission, shall determine the primary care baseline expenditures for individual health care entities and shall report to each health care entity its respective baseline expenditures annually, by October 1. - SECTION 9.
+Said chapter 12C, as so appearing, is hereby further amended by striking out section 18 and inserting in place thereof the following section:-

-SECTION 9.
-Said chapter 12C, as so appearing, is hereby further amended by striking out section 18 and inserting in place thereof the following section:- state to meet the health care cost growth benchmark established by the health care finance and policy commission under section 10 of chapter 6D; or (ii) whose expenditures fail to meet the primary care expenditure target under section 9A of chapter 6D.
+Section 18.
+The center shall perform ongoing analysis of data it receives under this chapter to identify any payers, providers or provider organizations: (i) whose increase in health status adjusted total medical expense is considered excessive and who threaten the ability of the state to meet the health care cost growth benchmark established by the health care finance and policy commission under section 10 of chapter 6D; or (ii) whose expenditures fail to meet the primary care expenditure target under section 9A of chapter 6D.
 The center shall confidentially provide a list of the payers, providers and provider organizations to the health policy commission such that the commission may pursue further action under sections 10 and 10A of chapter 6D.